semrush/intergalactic/website/docs/data-display/area-chart/area-chart.md

 @## Interaction

 When you hover over the chart area, a vertical guide line is shown at the nearest point; this point is enlarged itself, and a tooltip with detailed data for the point appears next to it.
-For more information about the tooltip, see [Data visualization](/data-display/chart/) and [Line chart](/data-display/line-chart/).
+For more information about the tooltip, see [Chart principles](/data-display/chart/) and [Line chart](/data-display/line-chart/).

 @## Edge cases